Refine and Represent: Region-to-Object Representation Learning: Method

-Our \textit{Region Refinement} step refines a region-level prior, such as SLIC superpixels, into object-centric segmentations by clustering region-level features.
+Our \textit{Mask Prediction} step discovers object-centric segmentations by clustering region-level features for regions given by a region-level prior, such as SLIC superpixels \cite{achanta2012slic}.
 Specifically, we define an object-centric segmentation as a set of clusters, $M$, which satisfy criteria such as color consistency, spatial proximity, and representational similarity.
 Region-level priors provide segmentations which satisfy image-level criteria, such as color consistency, and can be derived solely from a given image.
-However, as illustrated in Figure \ref{fig:explainer}, these simple region-level priors do not accurately segment objects in the scene, but rather, group together small neighboring regions.
-Recent works have shown that representations learned from self-supervised pretraining can encode object-level semantics \cite{zhang2021looking, xie2021unsupervised, van2020scan}.
-Thus, we incorporate the features learned during pretraining as part of our clustering objective in order to transform our region-level prior into object-centric segmentations.
+These region-level priors are fixed during training and add negligible overhead as they can be generated prior to pretraining.
+However, as illustrated in \Cref{fig:explainer}, these simple region-level priors do not accurately segment objects in the scene, but rather, group together small neighboring regions.
+In order to transform our region-level prior into an object-centric segmentation, we build upon recent works, which show that representations learned during self-supervised pretraining can encode object-level semantics \cite{zhang2021looking, xie2021unsupervised, van2020scan}, and incorporate learned features as part of our mask prediction step.

-We approximate the solution to the upper-level optimization problem (Eq.~\ref{eq:bilevel_outer}) by performing K-Means clustering on the set of region-level features to discover an object-centric segmentation.
-For each region, we compute an embedding, $p_i$, using a mask-pooling operation, where each region has a corresponding binary mask that selects the corresponding features in the convolutional feature map.
+We approximate the solution to the upper-level optimization problem (\cref{eq:bilevel_outer}) by performing K-Means clustering on the set of region-level image features.
+For each region from our region-level prior, we compute an embedding, $p_i$, using a mask-pooling operation, where each region has a binary mask that selects the corresponding features in the convolutional feature map.
 This generates a set of region-level embeddings $P = \{p_1, ..., p_{|R|}\}$ where $|R|$ is the number of distinct regions generated by the region-level prior $R$.
-Next, we perform the refinement step shown in Figure \ref{fig:explainer} by applying K-Means clustering to the region-level embeddings in $P$ in order to compute clusters $M = \{M_1, ..., M_K\}$ (Eq.~\ref{eq:kmeans}).
+Next, we apply K-Means clustering to the region-level embeddings in $P$ in order to compute clusters $M = \{M_1, ..., M_K\}$ (\cref{eq:kmeans}).
 Below, we denote $|M_i|$ as the number of points assigned to cluster $M_i$ and $\mu_i$ is the mean of the points in $M_i$.
-Given cluster assignments $M$, we produce an object-centric segmentation, $m$, by assigning each pixel in the representation $f_\theta(X) \in \mathbb{R}^{H \times W \times D}$ to its nearest cluster center (see Mask in Figure \ref{fig:explainer}).
+Given cluster assignments $M$, we produce an object-centric segmentation, $m$, by assigning each pixel in the representation $f_\theta(X) \in \mathbb{R}^{H \times W \times D}$ to its nearest cluster center (see Mask in \cref{fig:explainer}).